 Since picking this up on ebay for $150 a while ago I have managed to collect a few random thoughts.
 So far I am very impressed with the cleaning capabilities, everything sparkles, in a relatively short period of time.
 The first thing to consider is the power you want.
 The lowest power units run at 42k cycles and are usually for cleaning eyeglasses and such.
 They may or may not have a heated tank.
 The next step up in power are units that run at 40K cycles like the one I purchased.
 These clean more aggressively and have more power and usually heated tanks and timers like you see pictured below.
 The 3rd level is 20k cycles, removes varnish and industrial finishes, and is too strong for our purposes.

-Choosing your fluid: This is one of the most important things to consider when you operate these, never operate them dry or it will break and you will be sad.
+Choosing your fluid: This is one of the most important things to consider when you operate these, never operate them dry or it will break.
 But the fluid is critical because not only should it be designed for the cleaning task and material at hand, but it also transmits the cleaning energy for cavitation, and a mixed fluid does this much better than just plain water.
 Beware of thermal burns.
 The liquid will be hot (duh) but when the unit runs it increases in temperature quickly.
 I keep a dilute solution of Simple Green in mine.
 Cleans a lot of stuff quickly and seems to exist well in the tank.
 I have separate solutions for cleaning things like silver or pistol parts.
 If you want to clean with something flammable, like ISO, you have to put it in a small glass container with the item and "float" it in your other solution in the tank making sure you have tons of ventilation because flammable vapors will be created and can explode.

 I would assume this unit is not label safe.
 My PNWT was sandblasted so it comes out fine, but I think this thing would remove a lot of cheap labels fairly easily, depending on your cleaning fluid, but small glass parts are coming out immaculate.